 I got a friend, who used to suggest me, “not to share so much and be a good listener.”
 He used to tell me, “you think you are defining yourself.
 No, you are guiding her, how much refining you need.”

 ALSO READ – Do You Know How To Spot A Right Partner

 And, before being a lifetime partner, she will be completely aware of all your habits, emotional pullbacks, things that make you happy.
 You have already explained to her about how she can use those triggers, as and when required (to get her things done).

 Ah! that makes no sense.
 I am the strong guy and she cannot use me.
 I have just explained my parameters and boundaries.

 But, I was wrong and that guy was right.
-That demand of time gap was preplanned (the six months’ gap).
+That demand of time between engagement and marriage was pre-planned (the six months’ gap).

 As the date for the marriage approached nearby, the demands of useless things started arising from my wife and her family members.